jeff-loughlin/FaceId/README.md

 # FaceId

 Uses Microsoft's Face API from Azure Cognitive Services to identify faces in an image.
+This program is not intended to be very useful, but I wrote it so I could learn about how to use the Azure Face API.
+It could be turned into something useful without too much work, maybe tagging photos with the names of people in them, or sorting photos into different directories based on the people in them, or something.
+For now, all it does is draw boxes around the faces it recognizes and displays their name.

 You need to obtain an API key and URL from Microsoft before you can use this program.